-On December 23, 2021, we closed an Asset Purchase Agreement (the "Asset Purchase Agreement") with Rayner Surgical Inc. ("Rayner") for the sale of our commercial product OMIDRIA and certain related assets including inventory and prepaid expenses.
+On December 23, 2021, December 23, 2021, we closed an Asset Purchase Agreement (the "Asset Purchase Agreement") with Rayner Surgical Inc. ("Rayner") for the sale of our commercial product OMIDRIA and certain related assets including inventory and prepaid expenses.
 As a result of the divestiture, the results of OMIDRIA activities are classified as discontinued operations in our condensed consolidated statements of operations and comprehensive loss and excluded from continuing operations for all periods presented (See "Note 7 - Discontinued Operations - Sale of OMIDRIA").

-On September 30, 2022, we sold to DRI Healthcare Acquisition LP ("DRI") an interest in a portion of our future OMIDRIA royalty receipts and received \$125.0 million in cash consideration, which we recorded as an OMIDRIA royalty obligation on our condensed consolidated balance sheet.
+On September 30, 2022, September 30, 2022, we sold to DRI Healthcare Acquisition LP ("DRI") an interest in a portion of our future OMIDRIA royalty receipts to DRI Healthcare Acquisition LP ("DRI") and received \$125.0 million in cash consideration, which we recorded as an OMIDRIA royalty obligation on our condensed consolidated balance sheet.
 Interest expense on the royalty obligation is recorded as a component of continuing operations.

-On February 1, 2024, we sold to DRI an expanded interest in our OMIDRIA royalties and received \$ 115.5 million in cash consideration, which we recorded as an addition to the OMIDRIA royalty obligation.
-The amended and restated royalty purchase agreement with DRI (the "Amendment") eliminates the previously existing annual caps on royalty payments after January 1, 2024, and provides that DRI now receives all royalties on U.S. net sales of OMIDRIA payable between January 1, 2024 and December 31, 2031.
+On February 1, 2024, February 1, 2024, we sold to DRI an expanded interest in our OMIDRIA royalties to DRI and received \$115.5 million in cash consideration, which we recorded as an addition to the OMIDRIA royalty obligation.
+The amended and restated royalty purchase agreement with DRI (the "Amendment" "DRI Amendment") eliminates the previously existing annual caps on royalty payments after January 1, 2024, January 1, 2024, and provides that DRI now receives all royalties on U.S. net sales of OMIDRIA payable between January 1, 2024 January 1, 2024 and December 31, 2031.
+(See "Note 8 - OMIDRIA Royalty Obligation" December 31, 2031.
+Omeros is We are entitled to retain all royalties on net sales of OMIDRIA outside of the United States.
 (See "Note 8 - OMIDRIA Royalty Obligation").
-Omeros is entitled to retain all royalties on net sales of OMIDRIA outside of the United States.